 - Heat a Pan.
 Fry the potato slices in the vegetable oil and set aside until needed.

 - Cut the sirloin steak into strips or cubes.
-Marinate them in the cumin, salt, a tablespoon of vinegar, a tablespoon of olive oil and the soy sauce for 10 minutes before cooking.
+Marinate them in the cumin, salt, the 4 tablespoons of vinegar, atablespoon of olive oil, black pepper and the soy sauce for 10 minutes beforecooking.

-- Bring a tablespoon of olive oil to a very high heat in the wok.
-Add the marinated steak strips and fry it until sealed and brown.
+- Bring a tablespoon of olive oil toa very high heat in the wok.
+Strain and remove the steak strips from the marinade, and fry them over a high heat for around 4-5 minutes or untilsealed.

 - Add the onion, ají amarillo chilli pepper and the garlic paste to the wok.
 Fry for 1 minute whilst continuously moving the wok, and add the beef stock.